 A set of Charmware embeddable circuit boards that hold a short push/pull MicroSD card socket, intended as jewelry components.

-As a professional media creator, I use MicroSD cards to quickly offload large video files off my phone, while keeping an archive handy for future videos.
+As a professional media creator, I use MicroSD cards to quickly offload large video files off my phone, while keeping my archive handy for future videos.
 To that end, I always carry a MicroSD-USB adapter, which is plugged into a Lightning adapter, which plugs into my iPhone.
 (In the past couple of years, my iDevices seem to have stopped being able to power a simple USB flash drive??)

 (See: my mobile media setup [WIP])